marcovannoord/openhtf/docs/docs/config/static.md

 ## Static configuration

-!!! summary "Summary"
-    This page illustrates the proposed method of implementation for the static configuration of test cases

 The static configuration are the parameters statically configuring the execution of the test plan.
 They are used to modify the flow of the test without changing the test cases or test tools code itself.
 The following examples illustrate test parameters that should be defined in the static configuration.

-.. _my-reference-label2:
 ### Definition

 In the context of a test bench implementation on spintop-openhtf, the static configuration is defined as classes of parameters accessible across the test bench sources.